esphome/esphome-docs/esphomeyaml/guides/faq.rst

    ``!include``, ``!secret``.
 So you can store all your secret WiFi passwords and so on in a file called ``secrets.yaml`` within the directory where the configuration file is.

+   For even more configuration templating, take a look at :ref:`config-substitutions`.

 2. If you want to see how esphomeyaml interprets your configuration, run

    .. code-block:: bash